hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5Coding/00-CourseInfo.md

 #### About the Verified certificate

-A sample of a Verified Certificate from edXA verified certificate from edX can provide proof for an employer, school, or other institution that you have successfully completed an online course, so that to get a better/new job, a promotion, or a college application.
+A verified certificate from edX can provide proof for an employer, school, or other institution that you have successfully completed an online course, so that to get a better/new job, a promotion, or a college application.

 Earn your edX verified certificate and share it with the world: you can share your Web certificates (see sample on the right) on __Facebook__, __LinkedIn__, and __Twitter__.
 Learn more about [Verified Certificates](https://www.edx.org/verified-certificate)